johnston9/la-donut/README.md

 [Back to Table of Content](#table-of-content)

-### Admin's Base Page
+### Superuser Features

-  As discussed above in "Security Measures" defensive programming will only allow access to the admin features if user is the a superuser user and this is implemented both in the front-end and back-end.
+  As discussed above in "Security Measures" defensive programming will only allow access to the admin features if user is a superuser user and this is implemented both in the front-end and back-end.
 The superuser/owner can upload products and recipes and edit and delete them as well.
-These will be given the option to delete a user.
-When they go to the chat page a check box displays for them only and on checking it add is_shop to the chat object saved which is interpretted in the template to render a certain style to let the users know that message is from the shop.
+They can delete a user from admin also.
+When they go to the chat page a check box displays for them only and on checking it will add is_shop to the chat object which is interpretted in the template to render a certain style to let the users know that message is from the shop.

 <p align="center"><strong></strong></p>
 <h2 align="center">